Wednesday’s high school scores, top performers

 Baseball

-Manuel Maldonado, Cheyenne: The junior pitcher struck out 11 while tossing a six-inning one-hitter and also went 2-for-3 at the plate in the Desert Shields’ 10-0 victory over Sunrise Mountain.
+Cole Baren, Clark: The sophomore pitcher went four innings, allowing no earned runs while striking out seven, to lead the Chargers past Canyon Springs 17-1.

-Kevin Ruiz, Desert Pines: The freshman went 2-for-4 with four RBIs as the Jaguars routed Mojave 17-1.
+Landon Blais, Arbor View: The sophomore went 2-for-3 with a double, a triple and two RBIs, and the Aggies scored a run in the seventh to beat Desert Oasis 8-7.

-Jacob Santistevan, Bonanza: The sophomore went 3-for-3 with a double, a triple and three RBIs as the Bengals took control early and rolled to a 10-0 win over Doral Academy.
+Dominick Rush, Liberty: The senior went 3-for-4 with a double, a triple and two RBIs in the Patriots’ 12-2 win over Rancho.

-Brayden Somers, Shadow Ridge: The junior pitcher threw a complete-game two-hitter, striking out 15, to help the Mustangs beat Sierra Vista 10-0.
+Matt Szymarek, Foothill: The sophomore had two doubles and five RBIs to help the Falcons roll to a 13-3 victory over Legacy.

-Danny Virrueta, Mater East: The freshman tossed a three-hitter for the win and went 2-for-4 at the plate to lead the Knights past Valley 15-2.
+Kanon Welbourne, Boulder City: The senior pitcher threw five shutout innings, striking out six, in the Eagles’ 6-1 win over Pahrump Valley.

 Softball

-Jillian Colgan, Arbor View: The senior pitcher struck out nine while scattering six hits as the Aggies held off a late rally for a 3-2 win over Liberty.
+Jemina Arroyo, Valley: The junior went 2-for-2 with a home run and four RBIs as the Vikings edged Desert Pines 18-17.

-Yesenia Dillon, Spring Valley: The senior went 2-for-4 with a double and two RBIs as the Grizzlies scored two runs in the seventh inning to beat Chaparral 7-5.
+Shalina Browne, Las Vegas: The junior had four hits, five RBIs and four runs to help the Wildcats rout Cheyenne 26-2.

-Taylor Johns, Palo Verde: The freshman went 3-for-3 with a home run, a double and three RBIs to help the Panthers roll to a 15-0 victory over Foothill.
+Carmen Castro, SLAM Nevada: The sophomore went 3-for-6 with a home run, a double and four RBIs to help lift the Bulls to an 8-4 victory over Pahrump Valley.

-Josslin Law, Shadow Ridge: The junior was a dual threat, going 2-for-3 with a double and an RBI at the plate and tossing a five-inning two-hitter to earn an 11-0 shutout over Sierra Vista.
+Taylor Hernandez, Bonanza: The sophomore pitcher went the distance, striking out four and repelling a late rally to help the Bengals beat Durango 7-5.

-Makenna Webber, Cimarron-Memorial: The junior pitcher allowed five hits while striking out nine on the way to a 13-0 five-inning victory over Doral Academy.
+Samantha Lefever, Bishop Gorman: The freshman had a home run, a double and three RBIs in the Gaels’ 8-0 victory over Tech.

 Scores